Packing is sometimes the toughest part of going on vacation – choosing what you should bring and then getting it all into one suitcase!

 - Start with your jacket or the longest, most wrinkle-prone item you have.
 With the collar or waistband flat, place it against the bottom edge of the bag and drape the rest of the garment over the opposite side of the bag.

 - Take another garment and place it in the opposite direction, flattening and smoothing out both garments in the bag and draping the remainder over the side.
-If you have trousers or other narrow items, do the same with them in the narrow direction of the bag.
+If you have pants or other narrow items, do the same with them in the narrow direction of the bag.

 - Keep alternating your items, ending up with the most wrinkle-resistant clothes you have.